Panels¶

 import pandas as pd

-# Load the JSON file
+# Load exported JSON

 with open('panel_export.json', 'r') as f: